nhsconnect/gpconnect/pages/accessrecord/accessrecord_development_html_implementation_guide.md

 {% include custominfocallout.html content="**Information:** The record returned from the provider system is near real time." type="warning" %}

 - local pending changes (that is, within a consultation that is actively ongoing) may not be available
-- the record is machine generated and therefore is not owned or attested by any single clinician
+- the record is machine-generated and therefore is not owned or attested by any single clinician

 ## Record locking ##